jnikula/hawkmoth/doc/syntax.rst

 documented using specific documentation comment style, and the comments must follow reStructuredText markup.

-Optionally, there's limited support for some Javadoc_ and Doxygen_ style constructs for compatibility.
+Optionally, the syntax may be :ref:`extended <extending-the-syntax>` to support e.g. Javadoc and Napoleon style comments.

 See :ref:`the examples section <examples>` for a quick tour of what's possible, and read on for documentation comment formatting details.